 The body undergoes several major changes during pregnancy.
 In the first trimester, up to the 12th week of pregnancy, the body begins to change rapidly to accommodate the growth of the baby.
 Morning sickness, headaches, constipation, and fatigue are typically experienced.
 During the second trimester, backaches and cramps become common as the body starts to gain weight.
 Finally, in the third trimester leading up to labor, hip pain, back pain, and sciatica can become unbearable as the rapid weight gain begins to take its toll.

 Hip and low back pain can severely limit your mobility and reduce your quality of life, especially during pregnancy.
 Common causes of pregnancy-related joint pain include:

 - Vitamin Deficiency.
 There are many vitamins and minerals that are essential for the growth of both the mother and her baby.
-Prenatal and postnatal vitamins, as prescribed by your doctor, can not only ensure healthy fetal development, but can also help the mother adapt to the growing baby and improve her overall health.
+Prenatal and postnatal vitamins, as recommended by your doctor, can not only ensure healthy fetal development, but can also help the mother adapt to the growing baby and improve her overall health.

 - Weight Gain.
 The more weight you carry, the more pressure you put on your joints.
 This is especially true during pregnancy.
 The growing baby won’t be the only thing increasing the number on the scale: water weight will also become a significant source of weight gain.
-This can increase joint stiffness and put a lot of pressure on low body joints like the hips & knees.
+This can increase joint stiffness and put a lot of pressure on low body joints like the hips and knees.